plooshdns/docker-configs/README.md

 # PlooshDNS configs

-Internally we run bare-metal, but for some people docker is just easier to manage.
+docker allows us to deploy at lightning speeds
 ## This will expose many ports, you have been warned
 Docker setup (recommended to all):
 1. Install docker, docker compose etc